chef-boneyard/chef-fundamentals/slides/cookbooks-recipes-resources/01_slide.md

 Cookbook dependencies are explicitly defined in metadata with the `depends` field.

-# Metadata Dependency Management
+# Metadata Version Management

 Related to dependency management is version management.
 Cookbooks can be versioned, and dependencies on versions can be declared.

+Cookbook versioning is enforced with dependencies if used, and in Chef Environments.

 Specify a cookbook's version with the `version` field.
+It should be a quoted string in the form "X.Y.Z", e.g., "1.0.0" or "0.5.2".

 # Cookbook Dependencies